 This method works best if you are introducing a group of new individuals to your established block.
 I try to introduce groups of at least 5 or more.
 This year I am introducing 12 new individuals to my flocks.
 The larger the new flock the better.

 The Pecking Order Begins:

 The pecking order at first may seem brutal.
-The established flock is putting in their two cents on the new hierarchical assignments.
+The established flock is putting in its two cents on the new hierarchical assignments.
 As long as it is just pecking on the back, I do not intervene.
-If the pecking order takes on more of a harsher bullying quality, I will then monitor the pecking order assignments for several days till the flock seems to come to an agreement on positions.
+If the pecking order takes on more of a harsher bullying quality, I will then monitor the pecking order assignments for several days till the flock seems to agree on positions.

-The initiation process usually receeds in a few days.
-At most my flock wrestles with the pecking order decisions for a week.
+The initiation process usually recedes in a few days.
+At most, my flock wrestles with the pecking order decisions for a week.
 It usually does not take long because the new members generally reside at the bottom of the pecking order.
 Very rarely do new members challenge established members for a higher position in the flock hierarchy.
-Even new roosters will often take a subjugated position at the bottom of the pecking order vs challenge the alpha rooster for his position.
+Even new roosters will often take a subjugated position at the bottom of the pecking order vs challenging the alpha rooster for his position.

-Once the flock comes to an agreement on the place of the new members, flock harmony reigns once more.
-For several month there may be a bit of pecking as reminders of position.
-But for the most part the hard part is over.
+Once the flock agrees in the place of the new members, flock harmony reigns once more.
+For several months there may be a bit of pecking as reminders of position.
+But for the most part, the hard part is over.

 I hope this has helped many fellow “spring chicken” backyard chicken enthusiasts merge new chicks into an established flock.

-As alway, thanks for reading!
+If you enjoyed this post, please peck the subscribe button.
+As always, thanks for reading!
 Till next time, keep on crowing.

 ~ The Kuntry Klucker Crew ~